 If staff, including supply staff, visitors, volunteers or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
 They will be expected to inform another member of staff of their whereabouts in school, who they are with and for how long.
-Doors, ideally, should have a clear glass panel in them and be left open.
-No visitors, volunteers or parent helpers are ever to be left unsupervised with children or out of sight of the teacher or member of staff in charge.
+Doors, ideally, should have a clear glass panel in them and where possible, be left open.
+No visitors, volunteers or parent helpers will be left unsupervised with children or out of sight of the teacher or member of staff in charge, unless there is evidence that they have had the required checks and are logged on our SCR.
 It is the responsibility of the member of staff to ensure this is the case.